cyper85/osmValidation/README.md

 * `wikipedia(string)` Validate wikipedia-Page tag
 * `wikidata(string)` Validate wikidata-ID

 You can validate a givven String as parameter.
 The return is a boolean (false or true).
-If you want more informations, you can use `msg()`.
+If you want more informations, you can read `msg`.
 This function returns a string with more informations about the validation.
-If you want to use your own error-messages: every msg()-string is a public string-constant of osmValidation.
+If you want to use your own error-messages: every `msg`-string is a public string-constant of osmValidation.
 You can compare the return with the constant.

 Available constants:
 * `PLAIN_FLAG` empty string, default message